 👉🏼 You can view them in the Dashboard of any campaign.
 The numbers that display are always the number of participations in which the participant has opted in on the campaign’s form.
 For more information on the statistics dashboard, go to the Campaign statistics dashboard: What does it tell you? article.

-👉🏼 For your comfort, there's also a dashboard in the Opt-ins > Statistics section for you to see how your opt-ins performed during the selected time period.
+👉🏼 For your comfort, there's also a dashboard in the Insights > Opt-in stats section for you to see how your opt-ins performed during the selected time period.
 You can read our guide here for more information.

 👉🏼 A great way to get general information is to check out the Global Stats.
 The dashboard includes data such as your global marketing opt-in rate and your most popular campaigns in terms of marketing opt-in conversions.
 Please see this help article for more information about the data you can see and how to use it.